ptah-sh/ptah-server/README.md

 -   _None so far_

+## Suppoted Operating Systems

+Currently we support only the latest stable Ubuntu (24.04) with x86_64 architecture.
+You can build Agent and/or the server software for other operating systems, but no guarantee it will work.

+In case of any trouble, please ask for help in the [community chat](https://r.ptah.sh/chat).

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [CONTRIBUTING.md](https://github.com/ptah-sh/ptah-server/blob/main/CONTRIBUTING.md).